Ali Ewoldt

-Ali Ewoldt (born October 6, 1982) is a Filipino-American theatre actress, who made her Broadway debut in the Les Misérables revival in 2006, playing Cosette.
+Ali Ewoldt (born October 6, 1982) is an American theatre actress, who made her Broadway debut in the Les Misérables revival in 2006, playing Cosette.
 She has also performed on national and international tours and in U.S. regional theatre.
 She became well known as the first Asian-American actress to star as Christine Daaé in The Phantom of the Opera on Broadway.

 Life and career

 Ewoldt was born in Chicago to a Filipina mother and a Euro-American father and raised in Pleasantville, New York.
 After performing as a child in a nearby regional theater and in musical theatre in high school, she went on to graduate cum laude from Yale University.

 Ewoldt performed the role of Princess Jasmine in Disneyland, and she also worked at the Tokyo Disney theme park before appearing in a U.S. tour of Les Misérables.
 She began the tour as a member of the ensemble, and later understudied the role of Cosette, before she finally received the role during the tour.
 She then played Cosette in the Les Misérables Broadway revival in 2006.